jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-09-18-beam-examples-5/index.md

 description:
 ---

-In the [previous post](/blog/2024-09-25-beam-examples-5), we developed an Apache Beam pipeline where the input data is augmented by an **Remote Procedure Call (RPC)** service.
-It is developed so that a single RPC call is made for a bundle of elements.
-The bundle size, however, is determined by the runner, we may encounter an issue e.g. if an RPC service becomes quite slower if a large number of elements are included in a single request.
-We can improve the pipeline using stateful `DoFn` where the number elements to process and maximum wait seconds can be controlled.
-Note that, although the stateful `DoFn` used in this post solves the data aumentation task well, in practice, we should use the built-in transforms such as [BatchElements](https://beam.apache.org/documentation/transforms/python/aggregation/batchelements/) and [GroupIntoBatches](https://beam.apache.org/documentation/transforms/python/aggregation/groupintobatches/) whenever possible.
+In the [previous post](/blog/2024-08-15-beam-examples-4), we developed an Apache Beam pipeline where the input data is augmented by an **Remote Procedure Call (RPC)** service.
+Each input element performs an RPC call and the output is enriched by the response.
+This is not an efficient way of accessing an external service provided that the service can accept more than one element.
+In this post, we discuss how to enhance the pipeline so that a single RPC call is made for a bundle of elements, which can save a significant amount time compared to making a call for each element.

 <!--more-->